John Darling Sr.: Early years in Scotland

-Business
+Establishment of flour milling in Adelaide

 Early in 1855, he and his family sailed from Leith on the Isabella, landing at Semaphore, South Australia.
 Four days later he was working in the Berry & Gall store in Rundle Street, Adelaide.
 Although this job did not last long, he soon found work with baker Robert Birrell of Grenfell street.
 He worked there for two years.

 Darling left to work as a carter and, at the same time, helped his wife set up a store adjacent to the Stag Inn on Rundle Street.
 They tried again with a shop, "Millbrook Store", on Glen Osmond Road, which slowly became profitable.

 His life changed after Darling was recruited by James Smith, of Giles & Smith, Waymouth street, who had a flour mill on West Terrace.
 While working with Giles & Smith for five years, Darling learned the wheat and flour business.
 He resigned from the firm and by 1865 was trading independently.
 In 1867 he took over sole management of the grain stores in Waymouth Street, previously owned by R. G. Bowen.
 John Darling Jr., began to work with him, and in 1872 was made a partner in the business, thereafter known as J. Darling & Son, millers, grain, and general merchants.
 For 30 years the business grew steadily.
 Known as the "Grain King," Darling set up branches throughout South Australia's wheat belt.
 First he bought up flour mills, then established brokerage agencies in Melbourne in 1880 and London.
 His company grew to handle most of Australia's export grain.

 Darling retired from the business in October 1897, leaving John Darling, Jr as sole proprietor.